Fluid mechanics: Inviscid and viscous fluids

-Newtonian versus non-Newtonian fluids
+Newtonian vs Non-Newtonian fluids

 A Newtonian fluid (named after Isaac Newton) is defined to be a fluid whose shear stress is linearly proportional to the velocity gradient in the direction perpendicular to the plane of shear.
 This definition means regardless of the forces acting on a fluid, it continues to flow.
 For example, water is a Newtonian fluid, because it continues to display fluid properties no matter how much it is stirred or mixed.
 A slightly less rigorous definition is that the drag of a small object being moved slowly through the fluid is proportional to the force applied to the object.
 (Compare friction).
 Important fluids, like water as well as most gasses, behave—to good approximation—as a Newtonian fluid under normal conditions on Earth.

 By contrast, stirring a non-Newtonian fluid can leave a "hole" behind.
 This will gradually fill up over time—this behavior is seen in materials such as pudding, oobleck, or sand (although sand isn't strictly a fluid).
 Alternatively, stirring a non-Newtonian fluid can cause the viscosity to decrease, so the fluid appears "thinner" (this is seen in non-drip paints).
 There are many types of non-Newtonian fluids, as they are defined to be something that fails to obey a particular property—for example, most fluids with long molecular chains can react in a non-Newtonian manner.